salejandro/EGiG-MBIOD/GISAID-seqs.md

 ---
 </br>
-The genome sequences and the associated metadata will download in a compressed file.
+**The genome sequences and the associated metadata will download in a compressed file**